Quantification of Nonclassicality: Quantum-noise free measurements

 The question appears whether there is an alternative possibility of using squeezed states for QNF measurements.
-As we will demonstrate below, the answer to this question is yes!
+We will show that the answer is yes.
 It can be realized by a proper choice of the observable to be measured.
-Even if the quadrature measurement -- in view of the reduction of the quadrature variance of a squeezed state -- seems to be the natural choice, we may achieve a better performance and eventually reach the QNF limit as follows.
-For simplicity, we will deal with a squeezed vacuum state $|0;\nu \rangle$, which obeys the eigenvalue equation
+Since the quadrature noise is reduced for a squeezed states, it may seem that a quadrature measurement is the optimal choice.
+However, we may achieve a better performance and even reach the QNF limit.